Tuesday, April 20, 2021

 Sarah Eyerly, Florida State University

 Rachel Wheeler, Indiana University Purdue University Indianapolis

 This presentation is based on our recent publication, “Singing Box 331: Re-Sounding Eighteenth-Century Mohican Hymns from the Moravian Archives.”
 We will discuss the creation of the digital presentation of the project which includes recordings, videos, and technical musical and linguistic analyses.
 The article focused on one hymn verse, but we have prepared new editions of eight hymns in collaboration with members of the Stockbridge-Munsee Band of Mohican Indians, including professional Mohican musician Bill Miller and composer Brent Michael Davids, as well as linguist Chris Harvey, and students at Florida State University.
 Our presentation will introduce a new hymnal based on these editions and a set of recordings of the Mohican hymns designed for use by church congregations, scholars, descendant communities, or the general public.
-We will also invite conference attendees to sing with us several Mohican language hymn verses.
 In conclusion, we will discuss how these musical renderings of the hymn verses have come to represent the multiple ways that our contemporary collaborations have shifted our interpretations and understandings of historic Native-language hymns, including the relevance they may have for contemporary communities including descendant Mohicans and Moravian congregations.

 SESSION 4: PRESENTATIONS